Concept / Naming / Packaging

 Muse Creative Awards 2017 · Gold Medal in Packaging category

-Quinta da Vacaria, one of the oldest estates in the region (the first register dates back to 1616), is located on the Douro riverbank beside the city of Régua, at the heart of the oldest Demarcated Region in the world, the Douro.
+Quinta da Vacaria, one of the oldest estates in the region (the first register dates back to 1616), is located on the right bank of the Douro River, beside the city of Régua and at the heart of the oldest Demarcated Region in the world.

-This was how the wines produced at Quinta da Vacaria travelled throughout the world for 4 centuries without anyone ever knowing their real origin.
+This was how the wines produced at Quinta da Vacaria travelled throughout the world for four centuries without anyone ever knowing their true origin.

-Thanks to one of the laws that regulates Port wine, farmers were obliged to keep 1/3 of their production and Quinta da Vacaria is proud to have one of the largest and most valuable stocks of very old tawny ports today,which were only finally bottled at their origin and labelled with their own brand in 2016.
+Thanks to a law that regulates Port wine, farmers are obliged to keep one third of their production and Quinta da Vacaria is proud to have one of the largest and most valuable stocks of very old tawny ports today, which were only finally bottled at their origin and labelled with their own brand in 2016.

-When we developed the image for this wine, we wanted it to fully evoke the glamour and prestige of those 400 years of history travelling the world under false identities.
+When we developed the image for this wine, we wanted it to fully evoke that legacy of 400 years of history travelling the world under false identities.

 Inspired by ancient maps, compasses, astrolabes and compass roses, we created a powerful V (for Vacaria) surrounded by design features in complex detail, where the richness of the gold contrasts with the texture of the navy blue artisanal paper.

-The image created challenges the traditional port wine language, distinguishing itself powerfully on the shelf, standing out from all others.
+The image created challenges the traditional port wine language, distinguishing itself powerfully on the shelf.

-The collection of 4 bottles aged 10, 20, 30 and 40 years, is carried in a box inspired by an antique suitcase, clearly evoking this brand’s past and its travelling spirit.
+The collection of four bottles aged 10, 20, 30 and 40 years, is carried in a box inspired by a vintage suitcase, clearly evoking this brand’s past and its travelling spirit.